huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 TODO: Link to examples

 `AddingAnimation` is triggered whenever the element is added to the visual tree.
-Adding animation is by default a backwards animation, meaning it will animate from progress 1 back to 0.
+Adding animation is by default a backward animation, meaning it will animate from progress 1 back to 0.

 TODO: Example